 Amid the chaos that is the garden today, there is still beauty and life.

 That’s kind of the way we, as a family, are today.
 The chaos is in our hearts as they try to heal this huge gaping wound.
 The chaos is in our minds as we try to make sense of life without our very much loved and adored daughter and sister.
-The chaos is in our thoughts as we put things into perspective as find that so very much just doesn’t matter.
+The chaos is in our thoughts as we put things into perspective and find that so very much just doesn’t matter.
 The chaos is in others’ words who don’t have a clue what we are experiencing (and we’re very glad for them) and don’t really know what to say to us (or sometimes even say hurtful things.)

 Yet there is this beauty in our chaos as life goes on.
 The sun still rises and sets.
 We wake to find there is still work to be done.
 Still school work to complete.
 Still meals to be cooked and consumed.
 Still a farm that needs tending.
 And we look for those bits of beauty to make all of those tasks possible to complete.